100 Points of ID and Other Documents Needed for Renting in Australia

 Verifying your identification will come up a lot when you first move to Australia.
-You will become very familiar with the 100 Points ID Check.
-I have a whole separate post about the 100 Points ID Check here.
+You will become very familiar with the 100 Points of ID Check.
+I have a whole separate post about the 100 Points of ID Check here.
 Read it before you move.
-You’ll need to have the documents mentioned in that post, on your person, in Sydney when you arrive.
+You'll need to have the documents mentioned in that post, on your person, in Sydney when you arrive.

-In this post, I’m going to list all the documents you might need when filling out your rental application.
-You won’t have all of them, so you won’t pass the 100 Points ID Check.
-I’ll talk about what your options are below to make up for missing documentation.
+In this post, I'm going to list all the documents you might need when filling out your rental application.
+You won't have all of them, so you won't pass the 100 Points of ID Check.
+I'll talk about what your options are below to make up for missing documentation.

 Rental applications are different for each real estate agency.
 Each has its own points system and requires different documents to verify identification.